calen-legaspi/SchoolRegTransactionScript/README.md

  * Each subject is worth three (3) units.
  * A teacher is identified by his/her Faculty ID.
  * A teacher cannot teach two sections with the same schedule.
+ * No two sections can have the same room & schedule.